Explain advantages and disadvantages of cloud storage compared to local storage

 Data Storage: Cloud vs. Local

-This document outlines the advantages and disadvantages of cloud storage compared to local storage, a key concept in data storage for the Cambridge IGCSE Computer Science 0478 exam.
+This document explains the advantages and disadvantages of cloud storage compared to local storage, relevant for the Cambridge IGCSE Computer Science 0478 exam.

 Local Storage

-Local storage refers to storing data directly on a device, such as a computer's hard drive, SSD, or USB flash drive.
+Local storage refers to storing data directly on a device, such as a computer's hard disk, SSD, or USB flash drive.

 Advantages of Local Storage

-- Speed: Accessing data from local storage is generally faster as there is no network latency.
+- Speed: Accessing data from local storage is generally faster than accessing data from the cloud, as there is no network latency.

-- Control: You have complete control over your data and its security.
+- Control: Users have complete control over their data and how it is stored and accessed.

-- Accessibility (offline): Data is accessible even without an internet connection.
+- No reliance on internet connection: Data can be accessed even without an internet connection.

 Disadvantages of Local Storage

-- Limited Accessibility: Data is typically only accessible from the device where it's stored.
+- Limited Accessibility: Data is only accessible from the device where it is stored.

-- Risk of Data Loss: Data can be lost due to hardware failure (e.g., hard drive crash), theft, or natural disasters.
+- Risk of Data Loss: Data loss can occur due to hardware failure (e.g., hard drive crash), theft, or damage.

-- Limited Scalability: Expanding storage capacity often requires purchasing and installing new hardware.
+- Scalability: Increasing storage capacity requires purchasing and installing new hardware.

-- Backup Responsibility: You are responsible for creating and maintaining backups of your data.
+- Backup Responsibility: Users are responsible for creating and maintaining backups of their data.

 Cloud Storage